fisheva/Eva-Theme/README.md

 VSCode → Preferences → Color themes → Select Eva theme

 ### Attention
 There is a little bug when switching themes in VSCode.
 You can not switch Dark with Dark Bold, or Light with Light Bold **directly**.
-Please change color while changing bold style.
+Please change color while turn on/off bold style.

 ### Font
 The above screenshots' font is [CamingoCode](https://www.fontsquirrel.com/fonts/camingocode).
 If you like, download and add it into system font folder, then open VSCode → Preferences → Settings :